telerik/ajax-docs/controls/chip/client-side-programming/properties.md

 # Properties

-Avatar specific properties to customize its border radius, size, color, etc.
+Chip specific properties to change its border radius, size, theme color, and more.

 ## Getters